 In short, these programs will provide you with exposure to business planning and strategy; market research; targeted innovation marketing; start-up development; industry/investor relationship development; and financial resources to facilitate proof-of-concept and prototype development, data collection, and other early-stage business development.

 Educational and experiential courses/workshops will train you and your colleagues in technology commercialization and, in particular, business opportunity development.
 Past experience in technology commercialization strongly suggests that a large majority of licensing successes begin with the active participation of the innovators—and their industry contacts.
 We are here to help, but we need your active engagement as well.

-5A- Start a Company
+a.
+Start a Company

 Platform technologies and innovations with broad applications may be suited to the formation of a startup, although leadership, competition, and barriers to market entry also influence the decision.
-Entrepreneurs in Residence at the Innovation Institute vet potential startups and identify resources to get them off the ground.
+Entrepreneurs in residence at the Innovation Institute vet potential startups and identify resources to get them off the ground.

-5B- Find a Partner
+b.
+Find a Partner

 The ultimate goal of the University’s technology commercialization endeavor is to find an industry partner or start-up company willing to license your innovations and take them to market.
 Keep in mind that the University does not sell its intellectual property.
 Rather, it negotiates a licensing agreement that gives the industry partner, or licensee, the right to use and/or sell your innovation in the marketplace.